ralf-meyer/molSimplify/README.md

    git clone https://github.com/hjkgrp/molSimplify.git
    ```

-3. Go to the folder root folder for molSimplify, create the conda environment from the yaml file (mols.yml).
-This step will help you get all the dependecies correct in a newly created conda environment named "mols_test".
+3. Go to the folder root folder for molSimplify, create the conda environment from the yaml file (`conda_envs/mols.yml`). **For M1 Macs, use mols_m1.yml instead.** This step will help you get all the dependecies correct in a newly created conda environment named "mols_test".
 You can specify a different name for this environment at the first line of the yaml file.

    ```bash
    cd molSimplify/conda-envs